SimpleMethod/CinemaPoC/README.md

 3. After starting, it is necessary to initialize table using endpoints: http://localhost:8090/1.0/initcinema http://localhost:8090/1.0/initusers
-Using HTTP header with API key and abc2137 value.
+Using GET HTTP request with header as API key and abc2137 value.

 ## 🗺 Class diagram:
 ![CinemaPackage](https://raw.githubusercontent.com/SimpleMethod/CinemaPoC/master/PackageCinema.png)